4 Types of IoT Networks: Overview and Use Cases

 One more distinct feature of this protocol lies in its availability of unlicensed use everywhere across the world.

-Zigbee use cases: automatic meter reading, tank monitoring, smart HVAC control, medical devices management, lighting management.
+Zigbee use cases: automatic meter reading, tank monitoring, smart HVAC control, medical devices management, and lighting management.

 RFID protocol (Radio Frequency Identification) is mostly used for the asset tracking industry.
 Via wireless microchips embedded in IoT devices, transceivers send and receive radio waves in order to transfer small data amounts within small areas without line-of-sight.
 Acting as an access point RFID readers can receive and send messages to transceivers.

 With RFID chips, retailers are entitled to improve procurement planning, optimize transport logistics, and get end-to-end data visibility across the entire supply chain ecosystem.

-RFID use cases: fleet and asset tracking, automated checkout, medication monitoring, supply chain management, warehouse management, E-passport, human implants, security access control, payments.
+RFID use cases: fleet and asset tracking, automated checkout, medication monitoring, supply chain management, warehouse management, E-passport, human implants, security access control, and payments.

 How to select the most suitable IoT network?